RamiFareed1989/Milestone_Project_Monkees/README.md

 In the section of **_About_**, i used the full width for the pictures and it appeared a bit squished therefore i went with the `object-fit` style class to make it take a normal shape.

+I also tested the site throughout multiple browsers such as (Chrome, Firefox, Safari and phone browsers).

 ## Features